Complementarity in categorical quantum mechanics: Boolean subalgebras of orthomodular lattices

 The universal property of the pullback formed by the top face yields the dashed morphism $\varphi$ making the left and front faces commute.
 Hence $\delta_l^\dag \after ((l^\dag \after k) \tensor \id) = 0$.
 But then, as $k$ and $l$ are copyable:

 This finishes the proof.

 \end{proof}

-It follows immediately that the category $\Cat{CS}[\cat{D}]$ is a Boolean dagger kernel category (in the sense of~\cite{heunenjacobs:daggerkernellogic}).
+Hence as soon as copyable elements of $\KSub(X)$ are closed under complements $k^\perp = \ker(k^\dag)$, they form a Boolean subalgebra.
+This is the case in $\cat{Hilb}$, but not in $\cat{Rel}$.
 In the category $\Cat{Hilb}$, Example~\ref{ex:Hilb} shows that the copyable kernels in fact form a maximal Boolean subalgebra.
 Example~\ref{ex:Rel} shows that this does not hold generally.
 For in $\Cat{Rel}$, one has $\KSub(X) = \powerset(X)$, but the copyable kernels are always $\{0,1\}$, which are only maximal if $X$ has cardinality $1$.
 Similarly, not every maximal Boolean subalgebra $B$ of $\KSub(X)$ induces a classical structure on $X$ of which $B$ are the copyables, as does happen to be the case in $\Cat{Hilb}$.

 The following definition expresses the standard view in (order-theoretic) quantum logic that Boolean subalgebras of orthomodular lattices are regarded as embodying complete complementarity.
 It is precisely what is needed to make Theorem~\ref{thm:complementarybaseslattices} true.